 This type of leak is usually a slow trickle and will be most significant inside of your fireplace.
 Since water has leaked directly into the chimney, you may not see water stains or other signs of damage on your walls and ceiling.

-Skylights are an attractive way to let natural light into your home’s interior, but they also bring the potential for roof leaks.
+Colorado Springs skylights are an attractive way to let natural light into your home’s interior, but they also bring the potential for roof leaks that will eventually require roof leak repair.
 Skylights will usually leak when the caulk or flashing around the inside or outside edges of the skylight have started to degrade.
 This will often result in water stains running along your ceiling from the edges of the skylight.

 In some cases, your skylight may leak due to direct damage to the glass.
 Hail, falling branches, and other impacts can cause hairline cracks in your skylight glass.
 In this case, you will often see water pooling on the glass as it slowly drips through the crack.
 However, you need to determine whether this is really a leak due to damaged glass or simply condensation buildup on the skylight.